piotrsulej/GitHubUsers/README.md

 ## Ideas for future improvements
 * Users screen is inside separate module - this gives the possibility to reuse it in more applications, e.g. with different implementation of model, view or presentation layer.
-* Mock version for automated user interface tests could be created and it should use prepared mocked data in order to be able to test user interface without dependency on real GitHub API.
+* Automated user interface tests can be created for **app-mock** for fast regression testing.
 * `pl.sulej.utilities` package could be placed inside separate module and shared between different features.